Written by: Adam Godwin

 Off-Plan or Newly Constructed Property Taxes

-When it comes to selling your property and understanding all the taxes behind that, please consult with your legal representative.
+When it comes to selling your property and understanding all the taxes that come with that, please consult with your legal representative.
 We will be unveiling a detailed guide on the taxes on Spanish property sales in due course.

 If you are a resident, you are subject to Income Tax and Real Estate Tax (IBI).
 If you are a non-resident, you are subject to Income Tax, Property Tax, and an additional Non-resident Tax.
-Again, consult with your lawyers so you are fully aware.
+Again, consult with your lawyers so you are fully aware of the precise figures associated with your purchase.

 Review the Sales Contract